Tuesday, April 23, 2013

 The telegram messages would come into the post office by telegraph, all dots and dashes and be transcribed by the telegram operator onto a telegram slip, which was sealed in an envelope so it could not be read by anyone but the recipient.
 The envelope was then delivered personally by Bertie.
 Telegrams were expensive to send as you were charged by the word.
 They often contained bad news, about somebodies death or perhaps a missed boat connection coming from England.
 Sometimes it was good news like a birth or a business success, or it might be a notification of a delivery date for an order for a shop or a delay in one, or just simply a way to catch someones attention, more than a letter would do.
 Bertie told me he could be gone all day if a couple of telegrams came in for two houses either side of the town.
 He delivered as far as Kilrickle, Kilchreest, Bullaun, Gurtymadden, and even as far as Craughwell and Peterswell.

-Dunsandle House, just 3 miles north of Loughrea, was Bertie's favourite and busiest telegram destination, as he would get a cup of tea in the kitchen and a tip from Major Bowes Daly himself, or from one of his many well to do house guests.
-The Major, a descendant of Baron Dunsandle, was in the midst of a scandal.
-Having divorced his first wife, he then married another divorcee Mrs Hanbury, whose first husband, Guy Trunbury, had had an affair with Wallace Simpson, yes, she of the Royal-stealing Simpsons.
-So you see there were always telegrams to-ing and fro-ing at Dunsandle and important guests arriving and departing at Dunsandle station.
-The Major being master of the Galway Blazers Hunt also meant that 'The Season' kept Dunsandle busy for months on end.
+So you see there were always telegrams to-ing and fro-ing at Dunsandle, whether for 'Society' reasons, or arrangements for important guests arriving and departing at Dunsandle railway station.
+The Major being 'Master' of the Galway Blazers Hunt also meant that 'The Season' kept Dunsandle busy for months on end.
 Bertie the telegram boy was in his element and he knew the road from Loughrea to the Dunsandle gate lodge like the back of his hand.

-After the war ended, many of the Big Houses around the country, long the ancestral homes of the benign ascendancy, were sold off, the big farms rightly divided by the Land Commission into 20 and 30 acre farms for local people.
-The mansions themselves were not viable without the estate income and consequently had their roofs taken off in order to avoid the punitive rates or house taxes that our enlightened government imposed on the relics of the British Raj. they forgot however in their rush to vengeance that these houses were built by skilled Irish craftsmen, stone-masons, plasterers, carpenters etc and many were now being lived in by families that were more Irish than ourselves.
-Coole Park is one such example and Dalystown and Masonbrook locally the same, all gone now, with O'Leary in the grave.
+Those mansions, magnificent stand-alone houses, were not viable without their estate income and consequently, if they were not sold locally (and few were), they had their roofs taken off in order to avoid the punitive rates or house taxes that our enlightened government imposed on the relics of the British Raj.
+We forgot however in our head-long rush to vengeance that these houses were built by skilled Irish craftsmen, stone-masons, plasterers, carpenters etc and many were now being lived in by families that were more Irish than ourselves, impoverished or otherwise.
+Coole Park is one such example and Dalystown and Masonbrook locally the same, all gone now... they're with O'Leary in the grave.
 Such a pity that these beautiful country mansions were deliberately ruined by a short-sighted government determined to wreak vengeance on a part of our own society.
-Pity they didn't mothball them for another generation's use.
+What a pity they didn't mothball them for another generation's use.
 Imagine what it would have done for tourism?
 Imagine if we had hundreds more Cartron Houses and Ashford Castles.
 Anyway, enough about De Valera.

 Regrettably, Dunsandle house went the way of many other Irish big houses after the war.
 In 1958, the land was divided up by the Land Commission, the oak forests cut down and the house de-roofed.
 It had been the most beautifully furnished house in Galway, with 3 storeys, 5 bays and gorgeous plasterwork inside.
 So ended a really important house with an indelible connection to Loughrea and to Loughrea Railway Line and the family that lived there, the Dalys, were instrumental in having the line built, and they even got their own railway station to prove it.